NKAmapper/n50osm/README.md

   * Elevation data is loaded from a Kartverket api (not from the elevation DEM or TIFF files).
   * Place nanmes are loaded from the [SSR import files](https://wiki.openstreetmap.org/wiki/No:Import_av_stedsnavn_fra_SSR2) created by the OSM community.
   * Buildings are tagged according to the building type CSV file on GitHub.
   * The program has an exponential complexity.
 Most municipalities will run in a few seconds, large municipalities will run in minutes (for example Vinje in 30 mins), while the largest municipalities might require several hours to complete.
-The elevation api used is slow, currently running at 1 elevation per second (per stream and lake).
+The elevation api is slow, currently running at 1 elevation per second (per stream and lake).
 * This program is a supplement to [topo2osm](https://github.com/osmno/topo2osm).
 The main differences are:
   * All required input data are automatically loaded.
   * All features are stored in one file.